-# 8-Bit Seminar References
+# 8-Bit Course References

 1. Watch the videos [Ben Eater's](https://eater.net/8bit) build, especially: